 (b) Summary of Test Method.
 Three test specimens are required for the resilient filling sample.
 Vertical and horizontal panels of the resilient filling material sample to be tested are placed under a standard cover fabric.
 The panels are placed in the specimen holders and a lighted cigarette is placed in each crevice formed by the intersection of the vertical and horizontal panels in each test assembly.
 Each cigarette is covered with a piece of sheeting fabric.
 The cigarettes are allowed to burn their entire length.
-Test measurements and observations are recorded after the 30-minute test duration.
-The sample must not exceed the mass loss limit and the mockup assembly must not transition to open flaming.
+Test measurements and observations are recorded during the 30-minute test duration.
+The sample must not exceed the mass loss limit or transition to open flaming.